rochacbruno/DURC/README.md

 #### PROS

-- Less verbose - 50 lines (not too much better compared with 60 of YAML)
+- Flexibility (for programmers only)

 #### CONS

 - Writable only by programmers
 - Readable mostly only by programmers
 - Python environment is sometimes tricky to setup
-- Too much dynamic (we can have linters for code style but not easy to check test correctness)
+- Too much flexible (we can have linters for code style but not easy to check test correctness)
 - Code is more difficult to maintain and review

 ### Metrics